-To find the cheapest homeowners insurance in Jacksonville, Bankrate collected quotes from our best insurance companies.
-To narrow the list down to a handful of carriers, we selected insurance providers with the lowest rates, highest customer ratings from the J.D.
-Power home insurance study and the best level of insurance coverage options.
+To find the cheapest homeowners insurance companies in Jacksonville, Bankrate compared average rates based on data provided by Quadrant Information Services.
+To narrow the list down to a handful of carriers, we selected insurance providers with low rates, high customer ratings from the 2022 J.D.
+Power Home Insurance Study and strong financial strength ratings from AM Best.
+We also looked for providers with a variety of insurance coverage options and discounts.

-- Flood insurance: If the carrier you insure your home with does not offer flood insurance, consider the National Flood Insurance Program (NFIP) which provides homeowners with affordable flood insurance.
+- Flood insurance: If the carrier you insure your home with does not offer flood insurance, you may consider the National Flood Insurance Program (NFIP) which provides homeowners with affordable flood insurance.

-- Business coverage: Home-based businesses and commercial activities are not covered by an HO-3.
-Business coverage steps in to provide financial protection if your work-related computers or equipment are lost, damaged or stolen,
+- Business coverage: Home-based businesses and commercial activities may not be covered by a standard HO-3 insurance policy.
+Business coverage steps in to provide financial protection if your work-related computers, equipment or inventory are damaged or stolen in a covered peril.

 Home insurance discounts in Jacksonville

-You may be able to save on your premiums by asking your insurance provider about what discounts you may be eligible for.
-Insurance companies have a list of discounts they offer.
+You may be able to save on your home insurance premium if you’re eligible for discounts offered by your provider.
+Insurance companies may offer different discounts and typically list these on their website.
 Some of the more popular ones include:

-- Payment: Setting up auto payments or prepaying your premiums for six months to one year in advance typically earns you a discount.
-It will also ensure that you do not miss a payment and risk a home insurance lapse.
+- Payment discounts: Setting up auto payments or prepaying your premiums for six months to one year in advance typically earns you a discount.
+It may also ensure that you do not miss a payment and risk a home insurance lapse.